ApiLogicServer/Docs/docs/Data-Model-Examples.md

 &nbsp;

+## Creating database with ChatGPT

+If you don't have a database, but have an idea, you can

+* create databases with ChatGPT, and then
+* turn these into projects with ApiLogicServer

+You can [see an example here](https://github.com/ApiLogicServer/ApiLogicServer-src/tree/main/tests/test_databases/ai-created){:target="_blank" rel="noopener"}.

+&nbsp;

 ## Creating Sample Projects

 You can use the abbreviations to create projects.
 For example, create the sample project _without customizations_ to see how API Logic Server would support your own databases: